 5. National Relaxation Day (August 15th)

-Spas and salons can use this holiday to offer special beauty treatment deals to unwind from the daily stress.
+Spas and salons can use this holiday to offer special beauty treatment deals to unwind from daily stress.
 Other types of businesses can offer special relaxing promotions on this day as well.
 For example, restaurants can give out free drinks, while fitness centers can hold special yoga and meditation classes.
 If you work at a spa or yoga center, partner up with other companies to arrange for a day of in-office relaxation.
 This will help you improve the reach of your company and get new clients!

-Businesses should not only recognize this day for marketing purposes, but also to improve employee relations.
 Although you can take advantage of this day to engage customers, it’s also important to allow your staff to relax as well.
 Close up shop early after promoting relaxation to allow employees to enjoy some hard-earned rest.

-Motivate your social media followers to take a step back from daily chaos and take some time to themselves as well.
+Motivate your social media followers to take a step back from the daily chaos and take some time to themselves as well.
 Whether this means using your services or not, customers will appreciate the personal approach in encouraging taking time to rest.

 6. World Humanitarian Day (August 19th)

 The purpose of World Humanitarian Day is to recognize those that lost their lives working for humanitarian causes.
 Use this day to not only donate your time or money to an important charity, but to encourage your customers to do the same.
 Pay it forward to your local community, and share with your customers how they can contribute as well.
-Share on social media your favorite cause and why it’s important to you.
+Post on social media about your favorite cause and why it’s important to you.
 The day is all about giving back, so there’s no limit to your effort.